 Based on this observation, I identified four mediatized rituals in response to terrorist attacks as they occur: one, a contingent of responses to terrorism in far-right ecosystems, assimilates attacks and unrelated social conflict into an imagined future of what liberal multiculturalism portends, creating the possibility for offline action stoking and reinforcing cycles of violence; the other three micro rituals comprise a limited suite of individualized responses to distant crises that are habituated by the data-driven political economy.
 My analysis stands in contrast to the dominant critiques of data-driven social media such as the de-ritualization of media and political polarization by highlighting both the persistence of media rituals as well as the distinct threat posed by ritual action in far-right mobile media specifically.

 The following is a selection of recent publications in Scopus.
-Andrew Fitzgerald has 5 indexed publications in the subjects of Social Sciences, Arts and Humanities, and Psychology.
+Andrew Fitzgerald has 5 indexed publications in the subjects of Social Sciences, Psychology, Arts and Humanities.